orionjs/orioncms-documentation/docs/attributes/relationships.md

 - `collection` **Collection**.
 The Meteor collection.
 This is not the name of the collection, but the variable.

 - `filter` **Function**.
 Optional.
 A function that takes the `userId` and returns the Mongo filter.
-Remember to add to `aditionalFields` all the fields that you use in the `filter` function.
+Remember to add to `additionalFields` all the fields that you use in the `filter` function.

-- `aditionalFields` **Array**.
+- `additionalFields` **Array**.
 Optional.
 Search with more fields in the select.
 If you want to fetch other fields than the `titleField` you must add them here.

 - `create` **Function**.
 Optional.
 Allows the user to create new items that aren't in the list of options.
 This option can be any of the following: `true`, `false` (disabled), or a function that accepts two arguments: "input" and "callback".
 The callback should be invoked with the final data for the option.